CLIMATE CHANGE- RELATED CHALLENGES

 Process to identify and assess risks related to climate change

-Process to manage and assess risks related to climate change
+Processes to manage risks related to climate change

-Integration of climate-related risks into global risks management
+Integration of climate-related risks into global risk management

-Total has set itself targets and introduced a number of indicators to coordinate its performance.
+Total has set targets and introduced a number of indicators to coordinate its performance.

 Indicators related to climate change(a)